dd-Splunk/splunkbase-skill/README.md

----
-name: splunkbase-skill
-description: A Claude Skill for fetching the latest download URLs from Splunkbase applications.
-This skill is particularly useful when creating Docker Compose configurations for Splunk deployments.
-license:
----
 # Splunkbase App URL Skill

 A Claude Skill for fetching the latest download URLs from Splunkbase applications.
 This skill is particularly useful when creating Docker Compose configurations for Splunk deployments.